-The beginning of college can be a very stressful time.
+The beginning of college can be a stressful time.
 In high school, you had a structured schedule where you went from one class to another, teachers assigned little homework, and oftentimes they allowed you to work on it during class.
 Sure, if you were an overachieving student in high school, you probably took a couple of Advanced Placement and honor’s courses and had little time to work on homework because you were part of sports teams and other clubs.
-However, this is probably sill easier than what you will experience in your four or five years of higher education.
+However, this is probably still easier than what you will experience in your four or five years of higher education.
 In college, you will need to design your own study schedule; class time is devoted entirely to lecture and basically you can only do three things there: take notes, ask questions, and participate in discussions.

-1. Apply for Financial Aid and Scholarships:
+1. Apply for Financial Aid and Scholarships

 If you’re ineligible for both of them, don’t worry too much because you can still apply for scholarships.
 Again, your college’s website is your best bet, but even just googling the words scholarships for pre-med majors, first-generation students, or whatever may best fit you, might get you somewhere.
 A side note about loans: yes, student loans have a lower interest than outside ones, and you won't be asked to pay them back until six months after graduating from college.
 However, it's better to take out loans only if you really need to and only what you need to.

-2. Find a Part-Time Job:
+2. Find a Part-Time Job

 Applying somewhere close to where you live or even at school will be the most convenient thing to do.
-There are many places where you can work on campus: your school’s bookstore, the library, coffee shops, dining halls, etc. Similarly, lots of places hire students off campus such as clothing stores, restaurants and bars.
+There are many places where you can work on campus: your school’s bookstore, the library, coffee shops, dining halls, etc. Similarly, lots of places hire students off-campus such as clothing stores, restaurants, and bars.
 In addition, if you don’t have any big plans for the summer, you could use this time to temporarily work full time.
 Thus, you start saving money before school starts

-3. Take Lunch to School:
+3. Take Lunch to School

-Buying a slice of pizza or a hamburger for lunch may be tempting, but apart from not being the healthiest of choices they will quickly add up to your expenses.
+Buying a slice of pizza or a hamburger for lunch may be tempting, but apart from not being the healthiest of choices, they will quickly add up to your expenses.
 Purchasing most of your food at your local grocery store and taking your own lunch to school will eventually help you save a lot of money.
 If you’re not the kind of person who likes to get up early, consider preparing your lunch the night before.
 It doesn’t have to be something super complicated, you could just take a peanut butter sandwich with some chopped vegetables and a piece of fruit; even packing up some leftovers from last night’s dinner might do the job (many campuses have lounges with microwaves where you can heat your food).

-4. Use Public Transportation:
+4. Use Public Transportation

 If you’re stressing out about not being able to buy your own car before entering college, don’t worry too much.
 If you’re going to live on campus, having a car while you’re in college might not be as necessary as you may think.
-You’re going to be spending most of your time on campus anyway, so using public transportation can help you get around perfectly without having to worry about gas, maintenance, car insurance and registration, etc. If you already have a car or you think that having one is really necessary, consider using it only in cases where you will travel far or for emergencies (like when you’re running late, etc.).
+You’re going to be spending most of your time on campus anyway, so using public transportation can help you get around perfectly without having to worry about gas, maintenance, car insurance, and registration, etc. If you already have a car or you think that having one is really necessary, consider using it only in cases where you will travel far or for emergencies (like when you’re running late, etc.).
 Paying for a bus ticket is much cheaper than paying for gas, so consider walking or taking the bus as one of your methods of transportation.

-5. Apply for a Book Lending Program:
+5. Apply for a Book Lending Program

 Many professors place textbooks for the courses they offer at the library where students can check them out for a limited amount of time per day.
 This means you could use your free time in between classes to study for certain courses by checking out items on course reserves.
 You could even make copies of them to take them home with you (most of your professors won’t recommend this option, but many times it worked for me).
 Lastly, you can always buy books online for a slightly cheaper price than at your school’s bookstore.
-Check websites like Uloop, Amazon, eBay or Craigslist.
+Check websites like Uloop, Amazon, eBay, or Craigslist.
 At the end of the semester, you can try selling your books back either at your campus bookstore or at online sites depending on where you bought them.

-6. Make the Most Out of the Resources That Your School Offers:
+6. Make the Most Out of the Resources That Your School Offers

 You will be paying large amounts of money for your tuition.
 So you better get your money’s worth by utilizing ALL of your school resources.
 Your school offers more than just the library (although this itself is a valuable resource), tutoring services, gyms, cultural and career centers, career fairs, printing services are all things that most campuses offer at no additional cost.
 Why would you pay for a gym membership or hire a math tutor when these services are included in your tuition?

-7. Use the Public Library:
+7. Use the Public Library

 Just like making the most out of your school’s resources is a wise decision, so is using the resources in your local community.
 One of the main resources most cities in the U.S. have to offer are public libraries.
-Getting a library card is quick, free and easy.
+Getting a library card is quick, free, and easy.
 And, you may be surprised to find some of the books you need for school at your local library especially for your social science and humanities courses.
 In addition to giving you access to books you can read for school and leisure, your local library also provides you with films, series/shows, computers with internet and printing services.
 If your school’s library is too crowded and your roommates are making too much noise, your local library may also give you a good place to study; you can even reserve study rooms if you need to.

-8. Attend a Community College and Then Transfer:
+8. Attend a Community College and Then Transfer

 Another fear that may arise is time.
 Will you be able to graduate in four years if you go to a community college?
 The answer is yes as long as you sit down with your counselor during orientation, and create a plan to transfer within two years.
 Make sure you follow this plan closely, and visit your counselor every time you sign up for classes to make sure you’re on track.
 Once you transfer to your chosen four-year university, do the same: sit down with your counselor and create a plan to finish in two years.